 Webb's choir is both an academic class and a performing ensemble.
 Students learn to read and sing music from a variety of periods as they work to prepare and perform together.
 The Choir performs both on and off campus throughout the year with the December Service of Lessons and Carols and the Spring Concert serving as highlights.

 Janet Linton chairs The Webb School's Department of Fine Arts.
-Mrs. Linton conducts the choir as well as teaching piano, music theory, and music appreciation.
+Mrs. Linton teaches piano, music theory, and music appreciation and conducts the choir, as well.
 Before coming to Webb, Mrs. Linton taught at universities in Connecticut, Minnesota, and Tennessee.
 As a concert pianist, Mrs. Linton specializes in contemporary music (she has performed for composers Leonard Bernstein, Lukas Foss, Ned Rorem, Alice Parker, and Randall Thompson) and most recently performed as part of an evening of world premiers at Carnegie Hall in New York City.

 As both academic classes and performance groups, Webb's string orchestra classes provide an excellent opportunity for both new and experienced musicians to develop their skills.
 All classes offer instruction on the violin, viola, cello and double bass.
 Strings I gives those students who have never played a stringed instrument the opportunity to quickly learn how to play while learning to read music.
 No previous musical experience is needed to enroll.
 Intermediate Strings is a class for students with 1-2 years’ experience.
 These musicians study more advanced music while developing their shifting, vibrato, reading and performance skills.
 Webb’s most advanced orchestra class, String Orchestra, teaches students more complex string literature and advanced techniques.
 This class is for high school students only.